PREVIEW: THE GOUGE

 One more lap around the block would wrap up my routine for the morning.
 The last lap is the one I always enjoy the most.
 It reveals the perfect clockwork of the little neighborhood I’d come to call my home.

 At the first turn, right on cue, there was Mr. Humphrey stepping out in his robe to pick up his morning paper.
 I can barely hold back my subtle laughter when his robe flops open revealing his tightey-whiteys as he bends down to get the paper.
-I purposefully wave to him, just to make his morning more awkward.
-He gruffly waves back, stands, and then goes on about his day.
+I purposefully wave to him just to make his morning more awkward.
+He gruffly waves back, stands and then goes on about his day.
 I could never imagine him being a morning person.

 Mr. Humphrey reminded me a lot of an old history teacher I had in high school.
 Would I never be rid of things that reminded me of my chaotic life in Cypress Creek?
 Why couldn’t I block these things out?
 It was ages ago.

-“Hello Mr. Channing.
-Bye Mr. Channing,” he sped past me.
+“Hello Mr. Channing!
+Bye Mr. Channing!”
+He sped past me.

 The next turn—I’d come to dub the sinful turn.
-Laura Spinner had turned eighteen a few months ago, but somehow, she was still just a junior in high school.
+Laura Spinner had turned eighteen a few months ago, but somehow she was still just a junior in high school.
 Yeah, she wasn’t the brightest.
 Just like every weekday morning, there she was heading out to the shiny Ford Mustang that her dad had bought for her a few years ago.
 She dressed in tight jean shorts and a spaghetti strap shirt that would make a priest reconsider his occupation.
 I cursed at myself for looking again.
 I bowled and barbequed with her father, and we lived in a community together—a community where you trusted your neighbors.
-You count on them to be your eyes and ears when you’re not around, or when one of their children might be in trouble.
+You count on them to be your eyes and ears when you’re not around or when one of their children might be in trouble.
 It was the kind of neighborhood that most people in the world long to live in.
 I was lucky.
 Damned lucky; especially considering my past.

 Sloan and I had a lot of things in common when it came to timely fashion and order.
 We considered ourselves to be true soulmates; destined to be together one way or another—our pasts linked by fate, as it may be.

 Sloan and I met at my work.
 We were both twenty years old, and I was instantly awestruck in love with her.
-Sloan later told me that the feeling was mutual.
+She later told me that the feeling was mutual.
 We hit it off right away with the back-and-forth flirting and teasing.
-She seemed to like to hear stories about my work in the shop, and the things that I had learned about while working there—the ins and outs of an engine were probably one of the factors of my self-diagnosed OCD.
+She seemed to like hearing stories about my work in the shop and the things I had learned while working there—the ins and outs of an engine were probably one of the factors of my self-diagnosed OCD.
 An engine had to be tightened and timed perfectly to run properly.
 It really was the closest thing to an exact science that I had ever dealt with.
 Sloan and I had that same tight and perfectly timed relationship.
 I knew how to make her smile, and she knew how to make me live.
 Our lives worked perfectly together—and when I told her everything about me—everything—she didn’t even blink.
 Instead, she shared everything about herself with me.
-It was then, in that moment, that we truly knew that we were meant for one another.
+It was then, in that moment, that we truly knew we were meant for one another.

 Maybe she woke up sick that morning?
 Maybe someone had called?
 I didn’t know why she wasn’t on the porch, but the questions were killing me.
-And to be all honest, I wasn’t prepared for what was happening inside the walls of my home.

 I caught my breath and swung open the front door.
 I was in the living room; no one in sight.